-80% Attainment: Formative and Summative assessment and/or assignments include written and oral quizzes, tests, lab write-ups, essays, reports, projects, etc. Assignments that span more than one marking period shall be graded during the process with the final grade being recorded/considered only in the marking period when due.
+80% Attainment Formative and Summative assessment and/or assignments include written and oral quizzes, tests, lab write-ups, essays, reports, projects, etc. Assignments that span more than one marking period shall be graded during the process with the final grade being recorded/considered only in the marking period when due.

-- Principals and or principal designees will work with superintendent, special education director, assistantsuperintendent for curricula and instruction to review the formative and summative assessments and assignments atvarious grade levels and in-courses/electives to determine if the assessments are valid instruments to evaluate skillproficiency and essential understanding as dictated by core curricula content standards. - Regular assessments are necessary to determine if each student has achieved the instructional objective established by the teacher during lesson planning for each instructional period of the day.
-Teachers should use at minimum of 6 graded one formative assessment per week and two summative assessments per marking period to gauge student progress in skill proficiency and/or essential understanding of core curricula content standards.
+- Principals and or principal designees will work with supprintendent, special education director, assistantsuperintendent for curricula and instruction to review the formative and summative assessments and assignments at various grade levels and in courses/electives to determine if the assessments are valid instruments to evaluate skillprofisioney and escential understanding as dictated by core curricula content standards. - Regular assessments are necessary to determine if each student has achieved the instructional objective established by the teacher during lesson planning for each instructional period of the day.
+Teachers should use at minimum did graded one formative assessment per week and two summative assessments per marking period to gauge student progress in skill proficiency and/or essential understanding of core curricula content standards.

-Formatted: Indent: Left: 0.57", Hanging: 0.25", Right: 0.11", Space Before: 0 pt, Line spacing: Multiple 1 li, Tab stops: 0.82", Left
+Formatted: Indent: Left: 0.57", Hanging: 0.25", Right: 0.11", Space Before: 0 pt, Line spacing: Multiple 1 li, Tab stops: 0.82", Left internue-stille Nile in this

-Formatted: Indent: Left: 0.57", Hanging: 0.25", Right: 0.05", Space Before: 0 pt, Line spacing: Multiple 1 li, Tab stops: 0.82", Left
+Formatted: Indent: Left: 0.57", Hanging: 0.25', Right: 0.05, Space Before: 0 pt, Line spacing: Multiple 1 li, Tab stops: 0.82", Left